Why Getting Out of Your Comfort Zone Feels So Hard

 - “I need to feel ready.”

-But often, this is just resistance disguised as preparation.
+But often, this is simply resistance disguised as preparation.

-In fact, it’s often action that reduces uncertainty.
+More information doesn’t always reduce discomfort.
+In many cases, it’s action that reduces uncertainty.

-Once you start doing something, even in a small way, you begin to get feedback.
-Things become clearer through experience rather than thought.
+Once you start doing something—even on a small scale—you begin getting feedback.
+Things become clearer through experience rather than endless thinking.

-But your brain tends to prefer thinking over doing because thinking feels safer and more controlled.
+But your brain usually prefers thinking over doing because thinking feels safer and easier to control.

 Why Small Steps Feel Easier (and Why That Matters)

-The only way to overcome resistance from your comfort zone isn’t force — it’s scale.
+The way to overcome resistance from your comfort zone isn’t through force—it’s through reducing the size of the challenge.

 Small actions feel easier because they: